In this Article

 - Do not panic or get restless when the child does not stop crying.

-- Do attempt to keep remedies ready at hand reach at night.
+- Do try and keep different remedies ready and within your reach, especially at night.

-- Do not neglect high fever and consult your doctor immediately.
+- Do not neglect high fever and consult the paediatrician immediately.

 - Remember to use ingredients that the baby is not allergic to.

-On a general note, remember that children are more prone to cold and cough due to lack of fully developed immune system and respiratory system.
+On a general note, remember that children are more prone to cold and cough due to the lack of a fully developed immune system and respiratory system.
 They are growing.
-They will catch common cold 6-12 times per year.
-So, it will be a regular unwelcomed guest.
-It will help to be prepared with herbs, steamers (age appropriate), and the first aid box of Indian home remedies for cold and cough in infants.
+They will catch a common cold at least 6 to 12 times per year.
+Prepare yourself for its unwelcome arrival in your child’s body with herbs, steamers (age-appropriate), and the first aid box of Indian home remedies for cold and cough in infants!